Birth Injury Lawyer Cleveland, OH

 If your baby had any of these symptoms immediately after delivery, then we strongly urge you to call us.
 We can provide a free consultation so you can find out whether it is worth pursuing a case.
 If your baby is showing peculiar symptoms similar to the ones listed above and has not gotten medical attention, we recommend doing so with a sense of emergency and then contact our law office.

 A lawyer has to account for all of the harms, losses, and damages arising out of a personal injury or medical malpractice claim.
 Some of these expenses are not obvious.
-A birth injury lawyer Cleveland, OH residents trust will turn to a certified life care planner (CLCP) or another disability expert, such as a case manager, to determine the real economic costs caused by a serious injury.
+Our trusted Cleveland birth injury lawyer will turn to a certified life care planner (CLCP) or another disability expert, such as a case manager, to determine the real economic costs caused by a serious injury.
 The preparation of a full-scale life care plan can cost from $10,000.00 to $50,000.00, depending upon the level of detail and the preparer’s credentials.

 For instance, some life care plans are prepared by physicians who are also certified life care planners.
 If the doctor has to travel from his/her residence to another city or state to conduct a medical examination of the injured party, this can add substantially to the expense of the life care plan.

-In order to avoid the substantial expense associated with a complete life care plan, some life care planners have begun to offer a cost projection in lieu of a life care plan, as a Cleveland lawyer can attest.
+In order to avoid the substantial expense associated with a complete life care plan, some life care planners have begun to offer a cost projection in lieu of a life care plan.
 Cost projections are prepared based on existing medical records and bills.
 The life care planner does not interview the injured party or conduct a physical exam.

 As explained by a life care planner in a recent deposition: